zoncoen/Array-PrintCols-EastAsian/README.md

 ## `Array::PrintCols::EastAsian->pretty_print_cols($array_ref : ArrayRef, $options : HashRef)`

-This is a method printing array elements with aligning vertivally and fitting the window width like Linux "ls" command.
+This is a method printing array elements with aligning vertically and fitting the window width like Linux "ls" command.

 Valid options for this method are as follows: